amolsp777/AzureDevOps_What-you-need/Execute Command on Self Pool /Readme.md

 # Execute Command on Self Pool

+## Configure Azure Self-Hosted Pool
-You need to install few packages on the Self hosted pool if those are missing and you don't have access to SSH oh that machine.
+// Note - If you already have VMSS configured on Azure and Instances are running You need to install a few packages on the Self-hosted pool if those are missing and you don't have access to SSH oh that machine.
-You can push the package installation using this process or `yml` using pipeline.
+You can push the package installation using this process or use `yml` in the pipeline.

 ``` yaml
 # Starter pipeline